 Will I pay income tax?

 In the past landlords have been able to claim tax relief on the mortgage interest they pay on their mortgage repayments.
 They would only pay tax on the profit they made and the amount they’d pay depended on which tax band they were in.

-However, from this spring that all changes.
-Landlords will have to pay tax on their entire rental income (not just the profit) and they’ll only be able to claim tax relief at a rate of 20% – regardless of what tax band they’re in.
+However, this has recently changed.
+Landlords now have to pay tax on their entire rental income (not just the profit) and they are only able to claim tax relief at a rate of 20% – regardless of what tax band they’re in.
 A landlord in the higher tax band, therefore, will pay tax on his rental income at 40% or 45% but will only be able to claim 20% back as tax relief.

 Depending on the policy you take out, landlord insurance should cover you for damage to the property, malicious damage (if your tenants leave the house in a less than perfect state!) and loss of rent.